One person in critical condition after shooting at BREC Park on Evangeline Street

 BATON ROUGE - One person was hurt in a shooting at the BREC Park along Evangeline Street on Tuesday afternoon.

-According to the Baton Rouge Police Department, one person suffering from a gunshot wound was taken to a hospital.
+According to the Baton Rouge Police Department, the shooting happened shortly after 4:30 p.m..
+One person was taken to a hospital in critical condition.

 Trending News